Kenil-kavar/Vivan-Chemicals/backend/README.md

-# Vivan Chemicals Backend
+# Vivan Chemical Backend

-This is the FastAPI backend for Vivan Chemicals, providing APIs for contact us and free sample requests.
+This is the FastAPI backend for Vivan Chemical, providing APIs for contact us and free sample requests.

 ## Setup
 1. Install dependencies: `pip install -r requirements.txt`